mikegehard/userManagementEvolution/README.md

 v7      Use UAA as OAuth2 provider
-v8      Consumer driven PACT between JS client and UMS v9      Use Spring Cloud Configuration server
+v8      Consumer driven PACT between JS client and UMS v9      Use Spring Cloud Configuration server v10     Deploy all of the services using PCF and Spring Cloud Services tile.

 ```